Mount Panorama Circuit: Forrest's Elbow

-Forrest's Elbow is named after Arthur Ronald 'Jack' Forrest, an Australian motor cycle racer born in Wellington, New South Wales during 19 February 1920 and who died in Capalaba, Queensland on 12 August 2002.
+Forrest's Elbow is named after Arthur Ronald 'Jack' Forrest (19 February 1920 – 12 August 2002), an Australian motor cycle racer born in Wellington, New South Wales.
 'Jack' crashed his Norton International during the first day of official practice during the October 1947 Bathurst meeting and ground the end off his elbow.
 Following the crash, the corner initially described as 'The Elbow' or as 'Devil's Elbow' was re-dubbed as (Jack) Forrest's Elbow by fellow Australian rider Harry Hinton, much to the amusement of everyone (except for Jack) in the Mount Panorama pits.
 Forrest's Elbow is geographically positioned as a slow, descending left-hand turn that leads on to the long Conrod Straight.
 Alternatively it is described as a severely downhill and adverse camber left hander leading onto Conrod Straight.
 The corner's line drifts towards the outside wall on exit and drivers have to be careful of getting too close.
 It was on the exit of the corner that Dick Johnson clipped a tyre barrier during the top ten shootout for the 1983 James Hardie 1000, which broke the car's steering and sent Johnson off into a grove of trees and demolishing the car.
 This is also where Craig Lowndes aquaplaned into the tyre wall in 2001.